Quantitative recurrence problem on some Bedford-McMullen carpets: Introduction

 $(1)$ If $\log_{m_1} m_2 > 1 + \tau_1$, then

 $(2)$ If $\log_{m_1} m_2 \le 1 + \tau_1$, then

-where $\tau_{i}$, $i=1,2$, is defined in (\ref{E1}). \end{theorem} We note that in Theorem \ref{M1}, if $\tau_1<0$, then $\dim_{\mathrm{H}} W(K,T,\psi)=\dim_{\mathrm{H}} K$.
-Besides, the cases $\tau_1=\infty$ and $\tau_1=0$ follow immediately from that when $0 < \tau_1 < \infty$, and thus the latter is always assumed in what follows. \begin{remark} The set $W(K,T,\psi)$ can be interpreted as a quantitative recurrent set defined in \eqref{eq:quantitative_recurrent_set} with maximum norm of $\mathbb{R}^2$.
-Nevertheless, Theorem \ref{M1} implies that the dimension of the recurrent set is invariant under all equivalent metrics, including the one induced by the Euclidean norm. \end{remark}
+\end{theorem} \begin{remark} We note that Theorem \ref{M1-1} covers the cases of all nontrivial $\tau_1$ for if $\tau_1<0$, then $W_{\gamma}(K,T,\psi) = K$.
+In fact, for the rest of the discussion, we further assume $0 < \tau_1 < \infty$ since the cases $\tau_1 = 0$ and $\tau_1 = \infty$ could be inferred from the remaining cases by noting that $W_{\gamma}(K,T,\psi) \subset W_{\gamma}(K,T,\phi)$ if $\psi \le \phi$. \end{remark} \begin{remark} The set $W_1(K,T,\psi)$ can be interpreted as a quantitative recurrent set defined in \eqref{eq:quantitative_recurrent_set} with the maximum norm of $\mathbb{R}^2$.
+Nevertheless, Theorem \ref{M1} implies that the dimension of the quantitative recurrent set is invariant under all equivalent metrics, including the one induced by the Euclidean norm. \end{remark} \begin{remark} The homogeneity property (i.e., $N_i \in \{0, N\}$ for all $i$) in Theorem \ref{M1} is imposed only for the lower bound (derived in Section 3) and upper bound (derived in Section 4) to coincide.
+Nevertheless, our arguments for the lower and upper bounds remain valid (with necessary modifications) without this assumption.
+As a related issue, in Theorem \ref{M1-1}, our study of $W_{\gamma}(K,T,\psi)$ is limited to a restrictive class of $\gamma$ so that $\tau_1 \ge \tau_2$ and that the homogeneity property could be exploited to deduce matching lower bound and upper bound.
+We note that this is also the main difficulty we face if we were to further generalize the theorem by having independent rate functions in the two coordinates. \end{remark}